Dhimal

 Dhimal is a Tibeto-Burman language.
 It is spoken in India and Nepal.
 In India it is mainly spoken in Darjeeling district of West Bengal.
 It is spoken in three villages of Naxalbari.
 Dhimal speakers mainly speak Dhimal, Rajbanshi, Bengali and Hindi.
 Some of them can even speak Santali, Sadri and Nepali.
 They work mainly as farmers and government contractors.
 Females work in Anganbari centres.

-The language has lost many of its lexical items like body parts and numbers.
+The language has lost many of its lexical items, like body parts and numbers.
 Bengali numbers are used for counting.
-However it has retained its structural features.
-Like, the language has honorific morpheme /su/.
+However, it has retained its structural features.
+Like, the language has an honorific morpheme /su/.
 Its absence marks the verb as non-honorific.
-Following examples show the contrast between honorific and non-honorific marking.
+The following examples show the contrast between honorific and non-honorific marking.

 1. um ca